Ian

 My favorite books are

 My top three would probably be: 1) The Hobbit, by Mr Tolkien.
 Classic.
 2) Battle Royale by Koushun Takami.
-Yes, you're thinking right.
-That movie that inspired Hunger Games.
+Yep, that movie that inspired the Hunger Games.
 I recommend it.
 3) The Name of the Wind by Patrick Rothfuss.
 Inspired me to write a novella.

 When I'm not running games I'm...

-Designing stuff in Illustrator and Photoshop.
-Writing adult and children's novels.
-Making game systems.
+Designing stuff in Illustrator and Photoshop...
+Writing adult and children's novels...
+Making game systems...
 I just absolutely love creativity and everything that comes along with it.
-And of course, playing Stardew Valley with my wife in the evenings.

 How Ian runs games

-The point is to have fun, so that is what I aim for when DMing.
-I always do a session 0 to make sure everyone is on board and get some details for what players are looking for in a campaign, and then go from there.
-Things can be serious, things can be silly.
-Overall, I just want everyone to feel that buzz after a session to want to play again asap.
+The point is to have fun, so that's always my aim.
+Sometimes the atmosphere is serious, sometimes silly.
+However, overall, I just want everyone to feel that buzz after a session and want to play again asap.
 There's nothing quite like it.

 Ian's ideal table